sylphlab/zen-coder/memory-bank/projectbrief.md

-# Project Brief: Simplified AI Coder VS Code Extension (MVP)
+# Project Brief: Zen Coder VS Code Extension (MVP)

 ## Objective
 Build a lightweight VS Code extension that provides a simple chat interface to interact with selected AI models for coding assistance.
 Focus on core functionality, ease of use for a single developer, and direct integration with essential VS Code actions via AI tools.